ALF-eV/Association/DE-RSE-Proposal.md

 https://www.wauland.de/de/donate/
 where people can select to which project to donate.
 For this process we should also collect our knowledge how German research entities can donate to us.
-People often don't know whom to talk to.
+People often don't know whom to talk to with respect to this issue.

 ### Collection of donation/funds towards the entire repository
 We can offer this process for the undecided, who just want to fund ALL/ANY of the projects.